sbounmy/broccoli-asset-rev/README.md

   - `extensions` - Default: `['js', 'css', 'png', 'jpg', 'gif', 'map']` - The file types to add md5 checksums.
   - `prepend` - Default: `''` - A string to prepend to all of the assets.
 Useful for CDN urls like `https://subdomain.cloudfront.net/`
   - `replaceExtensions` - Default: `['html', 'css', 'js']` - The file types to replace source code with new checksum file names.
+  - `generateAssetMap` - Default: false.
+If true, will generate a `assetMap.json` file in a `assets` directory on the output node.